RebootJeff/rebootjeff.github.io/source/_posts/2014-11-23-how-to-learn-javascript-and-web-development.markdown

 If you're specifically trying to learn the quirks of JavaScript, then [classes like the one I teach](http://www.meetup.com/hackreactor/events/217841372/) are perfect for you.
 If you're not near San Francisco, you can try [online classes](https://frontendmasters.com/workshops/js-fundamentals-to-functional/) taught by the one who helped me become a teacher ([@BiancaGando](https://twitter.com/biancagando)).

 But these aren't free.
 Ya know what is free?
-This great gather of words about vital JS concepts: [16 JavaScript Concepts JavaScript Professionals Must Know Well](http://javascriptissexy.com/16-javascript-concepts-you-must-know-well/)
+This great gathering of words describing vital JS concepts: [16 JavaScript Concepts JavaScript Professionals Must Know Well](http://javascriptissexy.com/16-javascript-concepts-you-must-know-well/)

 ## The Community